matthewalangreen/apcsfallproject-2018/README.md

 ### Global Settings
 ```
 // contains 4 values: {10, 20, 50, 100} these are the curated
-// grid sizes that create the best output
+// grid sizes that create the best output.
+This variable controls
+// most other animation settings.
 $gridWidthArray
 ```